DevMain1953/c-sharp-memory-manager/readme.md

 # Overview

-Project that allows users to maniplate values in process memory using WinAPI functions in C#.
-Methods are wrappers for original WinAPI functions.
+Methods to work with process memory using WinAPI functions in C#.

 # Installation

-- first of all clone this repository using `git clone <link>` command
+- clone this repository using `git clone <link>` command
 - plase directory with classes to your project directory

 # Usage